JLRipley314/US-Drought-Data/README.md

 Regardless of long-term changes, here we explore if there is any way to predict the composition of drought (the percentage of each drought category) $n$ weeks into the future, at the state, climate region, and national (contiguous united states) level.
 The traditional approach to predicting drought would be to run a climate/weather model that includes dozens/hundreds/thousands of free paramters, that would would either guess at or directly measure.

-1. Four first goal is explore how well one can do by only using past and current drought information (our approach is partially inspired by work on modeling flue outbreaks using only the number of people who have the flu, see for example https://behavioralscientist.org/gigerenzer-one-data-point-can-beat-big-data/).
+1. Four first goal is explore how well one can do by only using past and current drought information.
+Oour approach is partially inspired by work by [Gerd Gigerenzer](https://www.mpib-berlin.mpg.de/staff/gerd-gigerenzer) on modeling flue outbreaks using only the number of people who have the flu.
+For more discussion about what he did, see this [link](https://behavioralscientist.org/gigerenzer-one-data-point-can-beat-big-data/).
 2. Our second goal is to learn more about recurrent neural networks (RNNs), which are used in modeling time-series data.

 ## About the U.S. Drought monitor